AoGnyan/webtoanyformat/README.md

 2. Required Python Libraries
     - Pillow - a Python Imaging Library (PIL) fork.
     - os - a module that provides a portable way of using operating system dependent functionality.

-    To install these libraries, you can use the pip package manager.
-Open your terminal or command prompt

 3. [Vs code](https://code.visualstudio.com).